-BY BUS: The bus station in Florence is right in from of the SMN train station, but may be a bit hard to find at first as it is down a short side street and hidden within the block.
+The bus station in Florence is right in from of the SMN train station, but may be a bit hard to find at first as it is down a short side street and hidden within the block.
 The easiest way to find it is to ask directions for "auto-stazione" (bus station) but you can also map the address: Via Santa Caterina da Siena.
 It is the short street that leads you past Bar Deanna to Via della Scala if you are exiting the train station and face Piazza della Stazione/the back of the church of Santa Maria Novella.

-There are two different buses to Siena: Rapida (the fast bus) and Ordinaria (ordinary or slower bus).
+There are two different buses to Siena run by Tiemme: Rapida (the fast bus) and Ordinaria (ordinary or slower bus).
 We obviously recommend you take the Rapida, line 131R, since it is a non-stop between Florence and Siena, lasting about 1 hour and 15 minutes.
 The Ordinaria, line 131O, stops in two villages on the way and thus takes 1 hour and 30 minutes, the two stops being Poggibonsi and Colle Val d'Elsa (in case you do need to go there, this is the bus to take).
 The bus has adequate storage space for luggage underneath, just let the driver know you need the luggage space opened up.

 You arrive in Siena at Piazza Gramsci/Viale Tozzi, which is closer to the center than the train station in Siena.
 Underneath the piazza, in the "sottopassaggio della Lizza", is the bus station where you can buy tickets for the way back (there is also an automatic machine on the piazza, if the office were to be closed), ask for information and find baggage storage (with over the counter service, stored behind the ticket windows), restrooms and an ATM machine.